jundalisay/superblist/content/en/material/principles/part-3/chapter-04.md

 - Particles of the same charge must have opposite-handed spins while those of different charges can have the same-handed spins per energy level

 {{< youtube iWSu6U0Ujs8 >}}

-The spin of a particle is determined only after it goes through detectors which impose an energy on those particles.
-This imposition causes the particle to react and respond with its own interpretation of the magnitude and direction of that energy based on the nature of that partcile.
-Thus:
-- force-particles react with a spin of 1
-- matter-particles react with a spin of 1/2
-- elements react with a spin from 1/2 onwards

 We can therefore equate the idea of spin to the ability of particles to mirror the qualities of the detectors or **reflect the energies imposed on them**.

 We will call it more properly as "binary reflectivity*" instead of spin.
 A particle will react with an up or down reflectivity to a detector that measures an up or down direction, and a right or left one to a detector that measures a right or left direction.

 > *Wolfgang Pauli called it "Classically non-describable two valuedness"